agapow/simpleredcapbuilder/README.txt

 	  -o OUTFILE, --outfile OUTFILE
 	                        output expanded redcap data dictionary

-This accepts a "compact" REDCap data dictionary, which actually follows the form of the standard data dictionary with two additional columns: ``tags`` and ``repeat``.
+This accepts a "compact" REDCap data dictionary, which allows which actually follows the form of the standard data dictionary with two additional columns:
+``tags`` and ``repeat``.
 (Note: the ``tags`` column is not currently used.).
 The ``repeat`` column says whether the row, or section or form starting with that row, should be repeated.
 For example:

 * ``1-7``
 * ``item: 'A', 'B', 'C'``